Key Takeaways

 Before reviewing the category lists, internalize this 4-point evaluation framework.
 Apply it to every directory — including the ones in this guide, since platforms change.

 2. Check organic traffic in Ahrefs or Semrush.
 Pull the directory's domain in Ahrefs Site Explorer.
-If it shows zero or near-zero organic traffic, the platform is effectively invisible to real users — which means it serves no purpose other than a link, which is Google's exact definition of a link scheme.
+If it shows zero or near-zero organic traffic, the platform is effectively invisible to real users.
+That does not prove a penalty, but it means the listing is unlikely to help beyond a weak link signal.

 3. Verify editorial review.
 Does the directory have a visible review process?
 Do submissions sit pending for days before approval (sign of human review)?
 Or does your listing appear instantly (sign of auto-approval, often a red flag)?